Tyrrrz/PolyShim/Readme.md

 var last = array[^1];
 var part = array[3..^1];
 ```

 > [!NOTE]
+> **PolyShim** automatically sets your project's language version to latest, so that you can use all modern compiler features without any additional configuration.

+> [!NOTE]
 > You can find the full list of type polyfills [here](Signatures.md).